naver/android-imagecropview/README.md

 # ImageCropView
+ImageCropView help you image crop in android platform.
 ImageCropView crops image by moving image under fixed crop area like instagram and iOS.
 Image zoom in/out is base on [sephiroth74's imageViewZoom](https://github.com/sephiroth74/ImageViewZoom).
 Sample app is base on [aviary SDK sample](https://developers.aviary.com).